Superintendent of Schools

 Under his leadership, the District is seeing improved graduation and college-going rates, as well as expanded access to rigor.
 Innovative schools have been developed and launched providing new models of education.
 In addition, strong academic programs in existing schools have been expanded to provide high-quality choice for families.

 Martinez remains involved in education reform and is frequently invited to speak on the topic.
 He is a member of Chiefs for Change, a nonprofit, bipartisan network of diverse state and district education chiefs.

 He also serves on the boards of the Southern Regional Education Board, The Council of Greater City Schools, the Master Leadership Program of Greater San Antonio, the P16Plus Council of Greater Bexar County, the United Way of San Antonio and Bexar County, and is an ex-officio board member of The Dee Howard Foundation.

 Martinez also participates in the Trinity University Superintendents Forum and is a member of the UTSA President’s Downtown Campus Advisory Council.

-He has been honored with the 2016 Council of the Great City Schools Recognition Award, the 2017 City Year San Antonio Ripples of Hope Award, the 2017 Greater San Antonio After School All-Stars National Education Excellence Award and the 2018 United Communities of San Antonio Brotherhood/Sisterhood Humanitarian Award.
+He has been honored with the 2019 Valeria Silva Award for Outstanding Contributions to English Language Learner Achievement, the 2018 United Communities of San Antonio Brotherhood/Sisterhood Humanitarian Award, the 2017 City Year San Antonio Ripples of Hope Award, the 2017 Greater San Antonio After School All-Stars National Education Excellence Award, and the 2016 Council of the Great City Schools Recognition Award.

 Before coming to SAISD, Martinez was Superintendent-in-Residence for the Nevada Department of Education and was responsible for advising the Governor’s office and the State Superintendent of Instruction on education policy decisions.
 Prior to that, he served as superintendent for the 64,000-student Washoe County School District, covering the Reno, Nevada area.